Gaby-Do/AirBnB_clone_v4/web_dynamic/README.md

 0x06.
-AirBnB clone - Web dynamic
+AirBnB clone - Web dynamic.

 - 1. Cash only
 - 2. Select some Amenities to be comfortable!